jerryborgesjacob/Assignment1-Jerry-n01665068/README.md

 ### NOTES:
 - All the questions in the assignment have been attempted.
-- All the files have been verified to work.
+- All the files have been verified to run.
 - All the answers were verified with the sample responses in the assignment PDF.